Wyndham Vacation Club Points Guide

 What is provided in this series of articles is the result of research and personal experience sprinkled with insight from peers at TUG and the Wyndham Resort Forums.
 I would like to personally thank the following TUGGERS, identified here by their Usernames: DeniseM, Jennie, Jya-Ning, and Vacationhopeful.
 Avery special thanks goes out to Susan2, who provided detailed critical advice, editing, and questions which helped me improve the content.
 Without the input of each of the TUGGERS mentioned above, I probably would have abandoned this effort long ago.

-A link to the Wyndham Resort Forums where the above mentioned article resides is provided so that you can have direct access to Version 2 and any later versions that may be published.
-The Wyndham Resort Forums is run by Glenn Benscoter who is also a Lifetime Member of TUG.
+Anyone can go to the TUG Wyndham Owner Forumswhere the above mentioned article resides is provided so that you can have direct access to Version 2 and any later versions that may be published.

 The effort to create the “Primer” and the effort to create this series of articles was voluntarily undertaken to help you; but, in time the content will age and the volunteers associated with updates may change.